 If you wish to start over, use the Reset button to discard the current alignment.

 The images below show a simple usage of Align To Target, to precisely align a cylinder to a cylindrical-shaped channel in a 3D scan.
 We sized the cylinder to a radius determined using the Measure Tool, and roughly positioned it in the hole.
 We set the scan as Target, select the length of the cylinder (but not the caps), and then run Align To Target.

 The image to the right shows the resulting alignment (we deleted the caps so we could see inside the cylinder).
 Note the overlapping areas on the cylinder and scan, this indicates that the alignment is reasonably accurate.

 A critical step but non-obvious in this example is that the cylinder is already approximately aligned with the cylindrical region in the scan.
 The Align To Target tool is sensitive to initial conditions, which in this case is the initial alignment between the parts.
 If the cylinder was just floating off in space, it would likely have been aligned to a random part of the scan surface.
 So, if you want to align to a sub-region of the Target, you first have to use the Transform tool to get your part in roughly the right spot, before using Align to Target.

 Tips and Tricks

-In the images below, I show the initial approximate alignment that I set up using the Transform tool, then the selection I used to align, the alignment inside the Align To Target tool, and the final result after accepting the alignment.
-I will continue to use this example in the Attract To Target tool, to show an easy way to deform the existing face to fit the scan.
+In the images below, we show the initial approximate alignment that we set up using the Transform tool, then the selection we used to align, the alignment inside the Align To Target tool, and the final result after accepting the alignment.
+We will continue to use this example in the Attract To Target tool, to show an easy way to deform the existing face to fit the scan.

 In creating the above example, it took several tries to find a good combination of initial rough alignment and selection region.
 The results of Align To Target are sensitive to both of these factors.